jean-pierreBoth/edgecluster/Results.md

 Our kmean cost is within 15% for the partiton size 10, and within 25, 30% for the partitions size of 100 ans 200 but these are obtained at no cost.
 The nmi are not good but Higgs data are not clusterizable

+#### Another remark

+The reason why it is impossible to reach one point by cell even with 31 layers is that Higgs data have 270520 cells with 2 identical points.
+**The duplicated points have all label 0**.
+This can be checked by running example *higgs.rs* with RUST_LOG=debug.
+(You will get a large dump!!)
+The are about 4500 cells with more than one point but where all points are not identical.